Master of Environmental Science

 Environmental science is an interdisciplinary academic field that integrates physical and biological sciences, (including but not limited to Ecology, Chemistry, Biology, Soil Science, Water, Geology and Atmospheric Science) to the study of the environment, and the solution of environmental problems.

 Environmental science provides an integrated, quantitative, and interdisciplinary approach to the study of environmental systems.

 The study program consists of various courses comprising in total 60 ECTS and a Master’s thesis (60 ECTS).
 The teaching is largely based on one-week modules, and laboratory and field-oriented teaching.
-It provides a flexible study program, and places high demands on students’ ability to work independently.
+It provides a flexible study program and places high demands on students’ ability to work independently.

 Combining theory and practice is central throughout the program.
 This will provide the students with necessary theoretical knowledge as well as practical experience required to be prepared for employment or further studies.
-The Master thesis is based on independent study under the supervision of Professors.
+The Master thesis is based on the independent study under the supervision of Professors.

 Further study opportunities are Ph.D. programs in environmental science, ecology and similar fields of research.

 The University College of Southeast Norway (USN) is the country’s second largest state-owned university college, measured in the total number of students, and larger than several of Norway’s universit ...
 Read More